Stardust-kyun/calla/README.md

 ### Read Before Installing

-These installation scripts are built to hopefully make the installation process easier for you.
-I cannot guarantee that they will work; there may be missing packages and you may run into issues.
+This installation script is built to hopefully make the installation process easier for you.
+I cannot guarantee that it will work; there may be missing packages and you may run into issues.
 If something is missing and/or doesn't work, I would recommend reading over the manual install instructions to find missing packages or steps.
 If that doesn't work, see <a href="#contact">contact</a>.

 <details>
 <summary><b>Manual Installation</b></summary>